geofrancis/ESP-Serial-Bridge/README.md

-This is a ESP32 bridge that has a Wireguard VPN client built into it so it can be used with mobile connections that cannot forward ports.
+This is a fork of Yuris fork of ESP-Serial-bridge with a Wireguard VPN client built into it so it can be used with mobile connections that cannot forward ports.

 # Yuri's Notes

 This fork is compatible with both the ESP32
 As is, the sketch will compile, build, and upload without errors for the ESP32.
-Edit `config.h` to configure and build for ESP8266.

 There are many configurable parameters in `config.h`.
 Edit to suit your needs - inline comments should provide clarity.

 ## Major update, Apr 2023: